mareerste/TelemetryHub/README.md

 - **Statistics API**: Provides endpoints for analyzing and retrieving insights from the data.
 - **Dockerized Deployment**: Simplifies the setup with a multi-container Docker Compose environment.
 - **Pub-Sub Nodes**: Simulate real-world telemetry data flow.
 Learn more about the Pub-Sub node [here](https://hub.docker.com/r/2csolutionhub/pubsub-node).

 ---

+## Database Schema Initialization

+The database schema is initialized automatically when the backend service starts.
+The application uses Mongoose, an Object Data Modeling (ODM) library for MongoDB, which defines and enforces the schema within the application code.
+This means there are no manual steps required to create the schema or indexes.

+---